ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 ...
 ```
 Note: Most commands also return a NFC status value (type "getlastnfcerror help" in console) which allow us to build negative test cases.
 Note: Some commands only apply to NFC controllers, these commands fail with the appropriate not-supported code NFC_ERR_UNSUPPORTED and additionally return -2 error code to ice-tea.
+Commands like the erase command is a no-op on a NFC Controller target in the test app, for test-writting convenience.

 **unimplemented CLI commands**